ThisIsBen/C_socket_program/README.md

 E :Edit an existing file on server with \"vi\" editor.
 Copy :Copy an existing file on server.
 V :View and edit an existing file on client side with \"vi\" editor.

+How to run this program:
+Use 127.0.0.1 local host with port :8888
+Server end:
+ cc -pthread server.c
+ ./a.out

+Client end:
+ cc client.c
+ ./a.out